harisont/covid-19/words/words.md

 <!--So, buckle in: we're about to experience some turbulence.-->

-Quindi, tenetevi forte: stiamo per attraversare una zona di turbulenza.
+Quindi, tenetevi forte: stiamo per attraversare una zona di turbolenza.

 <div class="section chapter">
     <div>